-- The amount of life insurance coverage you need,
+- Buy only the amount of life insurance coverage you need.

-- To insure only those risks you can’t afford to accept,
+- Insure only those risks you can’t afford to accept.

 I’ll show you exactly how to accomplish these five objectives by following these 4 key principles:

-- The way you accomplish this is by buying life insurance from an experienced, independent agent because there’s more to getting the best deal than just getting a cheap quote online.
+The way you accomplish this is by buying life insurance from an experienced, independent agent or an online life insurance broker.
+There’s more to getting the best deal than just getting a cheap quote online.
 An experienced, independent agent costs you nothing and knows how to qualify you for the best rate class resulting in the overall lowest price.

 That’s it!
 As I said, it's a simple decision when you know what to do and have proper guidance.

-But many life insurance salespeople don’t want you to hear that.
+Life insurance salespeople don't want you to have this advice!

 Instead, they want to up-sell you on the many features and benefits of their complex investment alternatives.
 These sales tactics are intended to confuse you into overpaying, buying features you don’t need, or buying the wrong type of life insurance altogether.
 In fact, research shows that if you already own life insurance, there’s a 2/3 chance you’re paying too much!

-This smart consumer’s guide will arm you with all the knowledge you need to make a smart decision.
+This smart consumer’s guide will arm you with all the knowledge you need to learn how to buy life insurance online.
 I’ll also give you some uncommon savings tips that most agents won’t tell you, so you know how to get the best deal possible.